migueldelmazo/micro-tasks/docs/logger.md

 <a name="module_logger..logger.log"></a>

 ### logger~logger.log([arguments])
-Prints in console a log
+Prints in console a log.

 | Name | Type | Description |